 Make ahead & storage

 • Make ahead.
 You can make this recipe up to 6 hours before you plan on serving it.
+Store it covered in the refrigerator.
 Like most foods, it’s best served immediately but will still taste great if it needs to be served later.

 • Storing leftovers.
 Place any leftovers in an airtight container in the fridge for about 5 days.
 Before serving again, give it a good stir and moisten it with olive oil or water, as needed.